Southern Yakutia (Sakha)

 “Okay, Comrade Boris!

-Before that land became Hebrew speaking, there were other people or peoples
+Before that land became Hebrew-speaking, other people or peoples were living

-living there.
-That means it took decades and even centuries for the Hebrew
+there.
+That means it took decades and even centuries for the Hebrew culture to

-culture to dominate the people’s everyday way of life.
-The point is that
+dominate the people’s everyday way of life.
+The point is that non-Hebrews were

 “By force, you mean.”

-Comrade Boris; they became the people of Israel both by coercion and by
+Boris, they became the people of Israel both by coercion and by persuasion.
+You

-persuasion.
-You must have heard at some point about the history of Assyria’s
+must have heard at some point about the history of Assyria’s invasion of the

 Boris nodded.
 “The invasion and exile of the Northern Hebrew